spitschan/ShapeToolbox/_sources/gs-batch.txt

 .. _gs-series:

+One of the purposes of |toolbox| is to provide a tool for making sets of stimuli with parametric variations in shape.
+This section illustrates the creation of some example series.
+There are different ways of creating a series of stimuli.
+The first, of course, is just to call an objMake*-function repeatedly while changing the parameters of the shape.
+This is demonstrated first.

+|toolbox| also has batch-options for creating several shapes with a
+single function call; these are illustrated further below.

 Making a series of stimuli
 ==========================

-One of the purposes of |toolbox| is to provide a tool for making sets of stimuli with parametric variations in shape.
-This section illustrates the creation of some example series.
 This section does not introduce any new functionality of the toolbox, it's just calling the now-familiar function :ref:`ref-objmakesine` inside a simple Octave/Matlab loop.

 The first example has a single component.
 The frequency is varied from 2 to 16 cycles while the other properties stay constant.
 An